Bridge Day

 Bridge Day is an annual one-day festival in Fayetteville, Fayette County, West Virginia, United States The event is coordinated by the New River Gorge Bridge Day Commission, and is sponsored by numerous companies of both local and international significance.
 The event, held on the third Saturday every October, commemorates the 1977 completion of the New River Gorge Bridge.
 On this day, all four lanes of the bridge are closed to automobiles and opened to pedestrians.
 Estimates have 100,000 people attending the overall event.

 The first Bridge Day was held in 1980 and drew a crowd of roughly 40,000.
-It has been held every year since except for those years: 2001, when it was cancelled because of recent events of 9/11 and the possibility of terrorist attacks; it was also cancelled in 2020 and 2021 due to impact of the ongoing COVID-19 pandemic.
+It has been held every year since except for these years: 2001, when it was cancelled because of recent events of 9/11 and the possibility of terrorist attacks; it was also cancelled in 2020 and 2021 due to impact of the COVID-19 pandemic.

 History

 United States Army veteran Burton Ervin, considered the father of Bridge Day, jumped from the New River Gorge Bridge on August 17, 1979 at 10:20 p.m. with over 200 spectators in attendance.
 There is a plaque at the bridge commemorating the event.